wtplant/frontegg/README.md

 # frontegg

+ Frontegg is a "complete user identity and management solutions streamline user management across various identity providers while providing them with a seamless, branded signup and login experience."
+ Check out the docs [here](https://docs.frontegg.com/docs/home-page)

+ ## For this project:
 - Clone this repository
 - Account for all dependencies(such as vite `npm install vite`)
 - from the project directory run `npm run dev`